zoeflor2/Skello-Intercom/README.md

 parsed as (
     select
-        id::string as part_id,
+        id::string as message_id,                  -- identifiant unique du message
         conversation_id::string,
         created_at::timestamp as message_created_at,
-        type,
-        part_group,
-        author:id::string as author_id,
+        part_group,                                -- type d'action (Messages, Assignment, Tag...) author:id::string as author_id,
         author:type::string as author_type,
-        case
-            when author:type = 'bot' then 1 else 0 end as is_bot,
+        case when author:type = 'bot' then 1 else 0 end as is_bot,
-        case
-            when author:type = 'admin' then 1 else 0 end as is_admin,
+        case when author:type = 'admin' then 1 else 0 end as is_admin,
-        case
-            when author:type = 'user' then 1 else 0 end as is_user
+        case when author:type = 'user' then 1 else 0 end as is_user
     from raw
 )

--- remove bot messages
-select *
-from parsed
-where is_bot = 0;
+-- garder uniquement les messages (filtrer bots et autres types) select * from parsed where is_bot = 0 and part_group = 'Messages';

 # MART - csm_team.sql
 select *